Over time, the Apple Watch has grown into quite the everyday heart rate monitor, with the new Series 5 packing a host of features on this front.

 If you're looking to view your heart data from completed workouts, you'll want to head to the Activity app - this gives you a more detailed graph of how your heart rate fluctuated throughout the activity, and also how your heart recovered in the three minutes following the end of your exercise.

-As shown below, you can select to view how your heart has performed on an hourly, daily, weekly, monthly or yearly time frame, while tapping the 'i' on each tab throws you into a more advanced graph, helping you pinpoint particular readings.
+As shown below, you can choose to view your Heart Rate, Heart Rate Variability, Resting Heart Rate or Walking Heart Rate Average.
+In each, you can select to view how your heart has performed on an hourly, daily, weekly, monthly or yearly time frame, by scrolling down.

-And this action isn't limited to heart health, either.
-Fitness platforms that support heart rate tracking, such as Strava, are able to tap into the tech in order to interpret your data more fully – perfect for those who don't want to use Apple's proprietary tracking apps.
+This action isn't limited to heart health, either.
+Fitness platforms that can support heart rate tracking, such as Strava, are able to tap into the tech in order to interpret your data more fully – perfect for those who don't want to use Apple's proprietary tracking apps.

 Apple Watch heart rate monitor: Let's talk about accuracy